Arjun4522/dark-spider/README.md

 # dark-spider

 Dark-spider is a dark web crawler designed to navigate and index content on the dark web.
-It uses the tor service and recursively crawls through the links on various web pages, up to a specified depth.
-The scraped links are saved in a JSON file for further analysis or use.
+It crawls through .onion web pages, and scrapes all the hyperlinks on those pages.
+The crawler goes on recursively upto a certain depth, and stores the links in a tree-like structure in json format, for futher analysis.

 ## Dependencies